chef/chef-web-docs/content/nodes.md

 ## Managing Nodes

-There are several ways to manage nodes directly: via knife, Chef Automate, or by using command-line tools that are specific to Chef Infra Client.
+You can manage nodes directly using Knife, Chef Automate, or by using command-line tools that are specific to Chef Infra Client.

 - [knife](/workstation/knife/) can be used to create, edit, view, list, tag, and delete nodes.
 - knife plug-ins can be used to create, edit, and manage nodes that are located on cloud providers.